 Turtle Bay Resort – Hawaii

-Everything is scenic in Hawaii, so we can confidently say that Turtle Bay’s Arnold Palmer Course is one for your photo albums.
+Everything is scenic in Hawaii, so we can confidently say that Turtle Bay’s Arnold Palmer Course on the North Shore of O’ahu is one for your photo albums.
 Plus, if it gets too hot, you and the kids can always take a dip in its ocean cove or opt for a more adventurous look-see of its mountain waterfalls.

 Traveling with kids and teens is challenging but not impossible.
 Between helping them pack their travel bags and entertaining them on a road trip, careful planning can make your golf-centric family vacation totally worthwhile!